-This item allows you to disable \ enable the SATA spread spectrum function.
+This item allows you to disable \setminus enable the SATA spread spectrum function.
+The Choices: Disabled (default), Down Spread.

 SSE/SSE2 Instructions

 System BIOS Cacheable

 Selecting the "Disabled" option allows caching of the system BIOS ROM at F0000h-FFFFFh which can improve system performance.
 However, any programs writing to this area of memory will cause conflicts and result in system errors.